Hume Center Policies and Procedures for Students

 - A single 50-minute appointment

-- Appointments totaling 100 minutes per week; a maximum of 50 minutes per week with the same tutor unless you have been granted an exception to this policy
+- Two 50 minute appointments in a seven-day span with different tutors; a max of 1 with the same tutor unless you have been granted an exception to this policy

 Drop-in Writing Tutoring Sessions